acodeninja/godot-web-project/README.md

 2. Edit the `README.md` file to describe your game.
 3. Export a ZIP file from the Godot online engine.
 4. Upload the ZIP file to the `game/` directory.
-5. Wait for your website to publish.
+5. Go to [Actions](actions/workflows/game.yml) > Click "Run Workflow" > Set the correct Godot Version > Click "Run Workflow"

 ## Project Structure